 Cost / benefit and profitability analysis

-IT process management
+IT process management.

-The supply branch can be operated internally as well as externally, but also as a hybrid model between internal and external components.
+The supply branch can be operated internally, externally, or as a hybrid model between internal and external components.
 The supply branch includes the provision of IT services in the form of applications and their basis through infrastructure and IT operations.
-The following areas or departments are typical assigned to the supply branch (Johanning, 2019, p.
+The following areas or departments are typically assigned to the supply branch (Johanning, 2019, p.
 201):

 Application development and support